adityasan92/augmentingAttention/README.md

 # Augmenting Attention via Bayesian Exploration

 A course project for https://csc2541-f17.github.io.

-This code build on https://github.com/jtkim-kaist/ram_modified.
+This code is build on https://github.com/jtkim-kaist/ram_modified.

 ## Getting Started

-Clone the repo using git clone https://github.com/adityasan92/ram_modified
+Clone the repo using git clone https://github.com/adityasan92/augmentingAttention

 There are several prominent hyperparameters in the code, to modify them you need to change variables in the files in the repo.
 The flags are:
 1.	translateMnist: Value 1 represents non-centered MNIST dataset and value 0 represents centered MNIST dataset.
 Default value is 1.